Leryk1981/mova-4.0.0/docs/mova_4.1.0_security_layer.md

 - to attach policies to MOVA artefacts;
 - to report security events in a structured way;
-- to track and evolve a **security model** across versions.
+- to track and evolve a **security model** across versions without breaking prior data.

 ---

 ## 2. Security model in MOVA

-The security model in MOVA 4.1.0 is expressed through three main building blocks:
+The security model in MOVA 4.1.1 is expressed through three main building blocks:

 1. **Instruction profiles**